Pillar #1: Activate Gratitude

-Let me share a secret with you.
-The athlete mindset isn’t reserved for athletes; it’s something we can all activate.
+Before we get going, let me share a secret with you… The athlete mindset isn’t solely reserved for athletes; it’s something we can all activate.
 Whether you are an athlete, a business leader, entrepreneur, employee, volunteer, or otherwise; anyone can use an athlete mindset to enhance their life.

 Elite athletes consistently achieve peak performances because they are exceptional at overcoming adversity.
 They look at the world with what seems like unobstructed optimism––as though there are limitless possibilities.
 There are four pillars, constant in every athlete’s mind, that contribute to their success: activating gratitude, choosing to fail forward, choosing possible vs. impossible, and recognizing why it’s essential to empower your team.